oSoWoSo/oco-builder/README.md

 - `sudo`, `bash`, `curl`, `git` -- core build needs
 - `python3` -- runtime for repodata helpers in `oSoWoSo/oco`
+- `rclone` -- manage files on cloud storage
+- `fuse3` -- filesystem in userspace
 - `zstd` -- CLI for round-tripping zstd-compressed repodata
 - `pandoc` -- README → HTML for the oco website generator (x86\_64 only; not packaged for all archs in void)